 When the tiny blood vessels in the lungs become thickened, narrowed, blocked or destroyed, it's harder for blood to flow through the lungs.
 As a result, blood pressure increases in the lungs, a condition called pulmonary hypertension.

-Pulmonary hypertension is a type of high blood pressure that affects the arteries in your lungs and the right side of your heart.
+Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 Products & Services

 The signs and symptoms of pulmonary hypertension develop slowly.
 You may not notice them for months or even years.
 Symptoms get worse as the disease progresses.

 Pulmonary hypertension signs and symptoms include: